 not applicable for short-term projects;

-the client needs to have a detailed vision of its final product to get the maximum value.
+the client needs to have a detailed vision of its final software product to get the maximum value.

 For example, Program-Ace has a pool of 120+ experts across a wide range of skills and competencies.
 This wealth of expertise enables us to create dedicated development teams that are precisely tailored to meet the unique requirements of our clients.